Margamkali (film)

-Margamkali is a 2019 Indian romantic comedy film directed by Sreejith Vijayan, written by Shashankan Mayyanad. from the story and screenplay of Shashankan Mayyanad, and produced by Listin Stephen and Alwin Antony.
-Starring Bibin George, Namitha Pramod, Gouri G. Kishan, Shanthi Krishna, Siddique and Hareesh Kanaran.
-The film has music composed by Gopi Sunder.
+Margamkali is a 2019 Indian Malayalam-language romantic comedy film directed by Sreejith Vijayan and written by Shashankan Mayyanad.
+It is co-produced by Listin Stephen and Alwin Antony.
+The film stars Bibin George, Namitha Pramod, Gouri G. Kishan, Shanthi Krishna, Siddique and Hareesh Kanaran.
+The music is composed by Gopi Sunder.

 The story of the film follows three friends, Sachi (played by Bibin George) an only son of an affluent family, Antappan, a drunkard, and the other a lassi shop owner who is desperate for love.
 Sachi, had a failed affair so has taken an oath not to love or marry.
 The film was released on 2 August 2019.
+This movie received mixed reviews and became a commercial failure in box office.

 Synopsis

 Sachidanandan is the son of Ramanan Nair and Chandrika, a separated couple.
 His parents don't want him to work, as he is from an affluent family.
 After his break-up with Jessi, Sachi loses faith in love and marriage.
 Later, Sachi enters the life of Urmila, after she rejects the proposal of his best friend, "Tiktok" Unni.
 What happens next forms the crux of the story.